 Date?
 What's a date?
-When you've been in a relationship forever and add kids and stressful jobs into the mix, putting forth the effort to orchestrate an actual "date night" sounds more like, well, work than an enjoying evening together.
-It's how we fall into habits like holing up on the couch and not leaving the house all weekend, or running and errands and doing chores together instead of going out for a night on the town.
-But as long as your enjoying a little quality time together, it shouldn't really matter what you're doing, right?
-Sorry, but the answer to that is a big fat "no."
+When you've been in a relationship forever and add kids and stressful jobs into the mix, putting forth the effort to orchestrate an actual "date night" sounds more like, well, work than an enjoyable evening together.
+It's how we fall into habits like holing up on the couch and not leaving the house all weekend or running errands and doing chores together instead of going out for a night on the town.
+But as long as you're enjoying a little quality time together, it shouldn't really matter what you're doing, right?
+Sorry, but the answer to that is a big, fat no.

 According to psychologists, not only does it matter that you go out on dates, but it also matters what you do when you go out.
 Way back in 2008, Arthur Aron, a social psychology professor at the State University of New York at Stony Brook, told

 The New York Times that trying new things on dates can make for a more successful long-term relationship — because, brain science.
 The brain’s reward system, which is charged in the early stages of romance, may respond to the novelty of a totally random and fun date, triggering those gushy romantic feelings once again.
 In 2016, Chapman University researchers observed similar findings that translated into the bedroom — mixing things up could make for a more passionate long-term sex life.

 Need we say more?
 Getting out of your routine may be just the kick in the pants your relationship needs.
 Here are plenty of fun date-night ideas to get you started.

 More: Are You in a Toxic Relationship?
 Look Out for These 6 Signs